Analysing Finance & Security

 Picture

-Tom Keatinge is Director of the Centre for Financial Crime & Security Studies (CFCS) at The Royal United Services Institute (RUSI).
+Tom Keatinge is Director of the Centre for Finance & Security (CFS) at The Royal United Services Institute (RUSI).

 Picture

-Tom Keatinge is the founding Director of the Centre for Financial Crime and Security Studies (CFCS) at RUSI, where his research focuses on matters at the intersection of finance and security.
+Tom Keatinge is the founding Director of the Centre for Finance & Security (CFS) at RUSI, where his research focuses on matters at the intersection of finance and security, with a particular specialisation on the financial dimension of state threats, sanctions and terrorist financing.

-He has a Master’s in Intelligence and International Security from King’s College London, where he studied the effectiveness of the global counterterror finance regime.
+He has a Master’s in Intelligence and International Security from King’s College London.
 Prior to joining RUSI in 2014, he was an investment banker for 20 years at J.P.
 Morgan.

 His research on finance and security considers a number of themes including: